 Formation of Natural Gas

 The zooplankton and phytoplankton sink to the bottom section of the sea and mix with organic substances to create organic-rich mud.
-The mud buried under more deposits and lithifies to make an organic shale.
+The mud is buried under more deposits and lithifies to make an organic shale.
 This prevents its contact with oxygen.
 This is operated to protect the organic substances from being decomposed by bacteria.
 The high temperature and pressure change the shale into a waxy substance introduced as the kerogen.
 Kerogen is modified into natural gas at temperatures between 90-160°C.

 Uses of Natural Gas